bedatadriven/renjin-docs/source/library/moving-data-between-java-and-r-code.rst

 .. _sec-java-developer-guide-to-r-objects:

-A Java developer's guide to R objects
+A Java Developer's Guide to R Objects
 -------------------------------------

 R has a number of objects types that are referred to as *basic types*.
 Of these,